shro-2002/Network-Traffic-Scenario-Prediction-Challenge-by-ITU/README.md

 ## Solution Approach

-The solution notebook for this challenge utilizes logistic regression for traffic scenario classification.
-Logistic regression is a suitable choice for binary classification tasks, which fits well with the nature of predicting scenarios.
+The solution notebook for this challenge utilizes XGBoost for traffic scenario classification.
+XGBoost is a suitable choice for multi classification tasks, which fits well with the nature of predicting scenarios.
 The challenge requires predicting the scenario to which unknown traffic belongs.
-The accuracy achieved by the solution is an impressive 99%.
+The accuracy achieved by the solution is an impressive 30%.

 ## Data Visualization